 Log on to the Secure Access Service Edge console.

-In the list on the left, select Dumb Terminal.
-Based on your business needs, you can choose Add Terminal or Import Devices.
+In the list on the left, select dumb terminal.
+Then, choose Add Terminal or Import Devices.

-Add Terminal: In the Add Terminal panel, enter the terminal's MAC Address, MAC Address Mask, Device Vendor, Device Name, Device Type, and other information, and click OK.
+Add Terminal: In the Add Terminal panel, enter the MAC Address, MAC Address Mask, Device Vendor, Device Name, and Device Type, and then click OK.

-Import Devices: In the Import Devices dialog box, click Download Import Template, fill in the device information, click Upload Local File, and after the upload is complete, click OK.
+Import Devices: In the Import Devices dialog box, click Download Import Template.
+After you enter the device information, click Upload Local File and then click OK.

-Dumb terminal devices do not require certificate management and SASE client installation, so these steps can be skipped.
+Dumb terminals do not require certificate management or SASE client installation.
+You can skip these steps.

 Step 3: View dumb terminal authentication logs

-On the tab, view the network authentication status of dumb terminal devices.
+On the tab, view the network authentication status of the dumb terminals.